Frank Kovanda

-Frank Kovanda (September 14, 1904 – April 21, 1993) was an internationally known American maker of bows for stringed instruments (an archetier).
+Frank Kovanda (September 14, 1904 – April 21, 1993) was an American stringed-instrument bow maker (also known as an archetier).
+He was internationally known for his fine craftsmanship and reproductions of bows by earlier bow makers.

 Biography

-Born in Chicago, he began his profession there in 1921 while attending Harrison Technical High School, from which he graduated the next year; he learned violin making from and worked for violin maker John Hornsteiner and developed his talents under the watchful guidance of the eminent Carl G. Becker and became Becker’s assistant and protégé.
+Born in Chicago, Illinois, Kovanda began his profession there in 1921 while attending Harrison Technical High School, from which he graduated the next year; he learned violin making from, and worked for, John Hornsteiner and developed his talents under the watchful guidance of Carl G. Becker, becoming Becker's assistant and protégé.

-He was for many years associated with William Lewis and Son in Chicago (1924-1945), where he gained recognition for his outstanding ability as a maker of fine bows and their fittings.
-While in the employ of Lewis and Sons, he also repaired and restored the finest bows that came through the shop.
-He was hailed as a superb copyist by many including William Lewis and Joseph Roda.
-He moved to Los Angeles in 1946, where he opened his own shop, catering to the elite players of the Silver Screen.
-Frank Kovanda, enjoyed international fame as a master maker of violin, viola and 'cello bows par excellence.
-During his years at William Lewis & Sons in Chicago (1924-1945), Mr. Kovanda numbered among his patrons practically all of the world's great violinists, including such artists as Mischa Elman, Jascha Heifetz, Emanuel Feuermann, Zino Francescatti, Raya Garbousova, Louis Kaufman, Fritz Kreisler, Yehudi Menuhin, Nathan Milstein, Gregor Piatigorsky, William Primrose, Joseph Schuster and Joseph Szigeti.
+Kovanda was for many years associated with William Lewis & Son in Chicago (in 1924–1945), where he gained recognition for his outstanding ability as a maker of fine bows and their fittings.
+While in the employ of William Lewis & Son, he also repaired and restored the finest bows that came through the shop.
+He was hailed as a superb copyist by many, including William Lewis and Joseph Roda.
+He moved to Los Angeles in 1946, where he opened his own shop, catering to cinema musicians.
+Kovanda enjoyed international fame as a master maker of violin, viola, and cello bows.
+During his years at William Lewis & Sons, Kovanda's patrons included violinists Mischa Elman, Jascha Heifetz, Zino Francescatti, Louis Kaufman, Fritz Kreisler, Yehudi Menuhin, Nathan Milstein, William Primrose, and Joseph Szigeti, and cellists Emanuel Feuermann, Raya Garbousova, Gregor Piatigorsky, and Joseph Schuster.
+An example Kovanda bow listed in the 1952 William Lewis & Son catalog reads, "Frank Kovanda c.
+1938 bow mounted in gold/ebony, octagonal bow, Lewis No. 748, price $150 on par with Sartory, Dodd, Audinot, Thomassin".

-He produced superb copies of bows originally made by Francois Tourte, Dominique Peccatte, Nicolaus Kittel and other famous makers.
+Kovanda produced faithful copies of bows originally made by François Tourte, Dominique Peccatte, Nikolaus Kittel, and other famous makers.
 He also reproduced bow frogs (the heel of the bow).

-According to 1952 Lewis Collection catalog: Frank Kovanda c.
-1938 bow mounted in gold/ebony, octagonal bow Lewis No.748, price $150 on par with Sartory, Dodd, Audinot, Thomassin.